detectedstealth/detectedstealth.github.io/_posts/2020-04-14-swift-stacks.md

 Book(title: "Catalyst by Tutorials")
 ```

-What if we want to only show the book titles on each line out put?
+What if we want to only show the book titles on each line output?
 We don't want to change our generic Stack so we can also make our Book struct conform to the `CustomStringConvertible` protocol.

 ```swift
 extension Book: CustomStringConvertible {